Teach children how to sew a button with this fun apple tree sewing project made of buttons.

 and the other with red embroidery thread

-Step 3 – Complete Button Art Tree Sewing Project
+6. Finish the Button Art Tree Sewing Project

-- Use a good pair of sewing scissors
+- Use a pair of sewing scissors

-to trim off the excess burlap so that it is only 1/2-1 inch larger than the embroidery hoop.
+to trim off the excess burlap so it is only 1/2-1 inch larger than the embroidery hoop.

-- Use a glue gun to secure the remaining burlap inside the hoop on the back of the project.
+- Fold the remaining burlap over the embroidery hoop and use a glue gun to secure it inside the hoop on the back of the project, as shown in the photo tutorial below.

 Apple Tree Sewing Project for Kids